Starting a plumbing business – what you need to consider

 Plumbing, like many skilled trade professions, is currently in high demand.
-In fact, a recent report by the Federation of Master Builders revealed that the demand for skilled plumbers is exceeding supply – boosting wages.
+A recent report by the Federation of Master Builders revealed that the demand for skilled plumbers is exceeding supply (external link) – boosting wages.
 While this has put pressure on large construction companies, it could be good for anyone considering starting their own plumbing business.

 How to get qualified

 Having the right qualifications can improve your prospects of winning new clients and setting higher rates.